AStrange12/Hacktopia-Salary-Guider/DEPLOY.md

-# Deployment Instructions for FinAI Advisor
+# Deployment Instructions for Salary Guider

 This guide provides step-by-step instructions to deploy your Next.js application to Firebase Hosting.